celery/celery/docs/internals/protocol.rst

 Version 1
 ---------

-In version 1 of the protocol all fields are stored in the message body, which means workers and intermediate consumers must deserialize the payload to read the fields.
+In version 1 of the protocol all fields are stored in the message body: meaning workers and intermediate consumers must deserialize the payload to read the fields.

 Message body